yoctoproject/poky/documentation/dev-manual/building.rst

 the external directory and use it as is, not copy it.

-To build from software that comes from an external source, all you need to do is inherit the :ref:`externalsrc <ref-classes-externalsrc>` class and then set the :term:`EXTERNALSRC` variable to point to your external source code.
+To build from software that comes from an external source, all you need to do is inherit the :ref:`ref-classes-externalsrc` class and then set the :term:`EXTERNALSRC` variable to point to your external source code.
 Here are the statements to put in your ``local.conf`` file::